Weak gravitational quantum effects in boson particles: Isotropic Harmonic Oscillator

 \subsection{Harmonic Oscillator inside a Gravitational Field}

-We start with the first cases exposed previously, we suppose that one has an isotropic harmonic oscillator immersed in a gravitational field, that means, $V_{osc}<<U$.
+\qquad We start with the first cases exposed previously, we suppose that one has an isotropic harmonic oscillator immersed in a gravitational field, that means, $V_{\mathrm{osc}}<<U$.
 To solve this problem we can take the principal Hamiltonian operator $\hat{H}_0$ with the gravitational part and the perturbed Hamiltonian $\hat{H}_p$ in the following way

 We are interested in the wave function with spherical symmetry $\Psi=\Psi(t,r,\theta,\phi)$.
-Thus, we apply the separation of variables method for $\Psi=R_{nl}(r)Y_{lj}(\theta,\phi)\exp(-\dfrac{iE_n}{\hbar}t)$, where $Y_{lj}$ are the spherical harmonics and $R_{nl}(r)$ is the radial function for the hydrogen atom problem.
+Thus, we apply the separation of variables method for $\Psi=$R$_{nl}(r)$Y$_{lj}(\theta,\phi)\Psi(t)$, where $\Psi(t)$ is the solution in eq.(\ref{time solution}), Y$_{lj}$ are the spherical harmonics and R$_{nl}(r)$ is the radial function for the hydrogen atom problem.
 Here $n,l$, and $j$ play the role of quantum numbers as in QM.
 The $\hat{H}_0$ Hamiltonian contains the well-known solutions of the eigenvalues from the hydrogen atom problem in terms of the recurrence relation for powers of $r$.
-It can be shown that the correction for first order of energy from Eq.(\ref{energy correction}) is given by
+It can be shown that the correction for first order of energy from eq.(\ref{energy correction}) is given by

-where $E^{(0)}_n$ is given by Eq.(\ref{energy atom gravitation}).
+where $E^{(0)}_n$ is given by eq.(\ref{energy atom gravitation}).
 Note that if $\omega_0=0$, we return to the case of a free particle on a gravitational field.
-Observe that as in the previous case, the modifications due to the gravitational field are of second order, but now, an additional term is added which is proportional to the mass and the frequency $\omega_0$.
+Observe that as in the previous case, the modifications due to the gravitational field are of second order, but now, an additional term is added, which is proportional to the mass and the frequency $\omega_0$.
 In this case, the second term of the contributions of the perturbations of the gravitational potential due to the harmonic oscillator are negligible for ultra-light masses.
-Nevertheless, if it is a massive boson then the quadratic contributions are not important.
+Nevertheless, if it is a massive boson, then the quadratic contributions are not important.
 In any case, for any boson mass there is a contribution of the harmonic oscillator that must be taken into account.